Use an Ultrasonic Cleaner to Restore Carburetors

 Ultrasonic cleaners are fast.
 Cleaning can be accomplished in as little as 20 minutes.
 On top of that, thorough cleaning is accomplished with minimal disassembly.

-How this is achieved is described later in the post.
+How this is achieved is described next.
 But these two key benefits explain why labor costs are substantially reduced and suggest that an ultrasonic cleaner for carburetors will soon pay for itself by increasing your productivity.

-Equipment consists of a tank to hold the cleaning solution and a generator that drives ultrasonic transducers affixed to the bottom of the tank.
+Equipment consists of a tank to hold the cleaning solution, a generator that drives ultrasonic transducers affixed to the bottom of the tank and intuitive controls.

 In the case of the EP120H the transducers vibrate at an ultrasonic frequency of 37,000 cycles per second (37 kHz).
-This causes the bottom of the cleaning tank to vibrate as a membrane in turn producing millions of minute vacuum bubbles in the solution.
+This causes the bottom of the cleaning tank to vibrate as a membrane in turn producing millions of minute vacuum bubbles in the cleaning solution for carburetors.
 These bubbles implode with tremendous force when they contact any wetted surface to quickly and safely blast and carry away any and all contaminants.

 The process is called cavitation.
 Because the bubbles are so tiny they reach all carburetor parts immersed in the cleaning solution – including cracks, crevices and blind holes inaccessible with sprays, solvents, brushes and wash tanks.